 - Grease a 9 X 13 ” pan.
 Alternative and much easier is to line a 9 X 13″ pan with parchment paper, this allows a much quicker release and clean up.

-- Bring the mixture to a boil using medium heat, stirring constantly so the sugar dissolves and the mixture does not burn on the bottom of the pot.
+- Bring the mixture to a full boil using medium heat, stirring constantly so the sugar dissolves and the mixture does not burn on the bottom of the pot. **

 - Remove the thickened mixture from the heat and add chocolate chips.

 - Pour into the prepared pan to cool.

-Enjoy!
-Fantasy Fudge fans … !
+Fantasy Fudge Holiday Desserts !

-Original Fantasy Fudge Recipe (not the imitation!)
+Original Fantasy Fudge Recipe (not the imposter!)